 A mediator is involved from the time FMCS receives a notification from either party that a contract will expire.
-The mediator contacts the parties after receipt of this notice to offer his or her assistance immediately.
+The mediator contacts the parties after receipt of this notice to offer their assistance.
 The mediator will be as active as the parties desire.
 If desired, the mediator can provide pre-negotiation training for bargaining teams.

-FMCS mediators work out of more than 60 field offices around the United States, and the address of the field office closest to you can be found on our website at www.fmcs.gov.
+FMCS mediators work out of more than 60 offices around the United States, and the address mediator closest to you can be found on our website at www.fmcs.gov.